reedsemmel/chess-gui/README.md

-# Team-v2-FINAL1

-Reed Semmel, Chris Degawa, and Alishan Bhayani

-## Chess
+# Chess

 This is a program for playing chess using a GUI written in Python and PyQt5.
+This program was created by Alishan Bhayani, Chris Degawa, and Reed Semmel for CS340 Software Engineering at UTK.

 ### How to use